tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 The fund manager must provide each unitholder with details of the net asset value of the units owned by it and the record of transactions in fund units made by it within (15) days of each transaction in units of the public fund by the relevant unitholder.
 The fund manager must send to the unitholder (including former unitholder during the year that statement was prepared) an annual statement summarizing their transactions in units in the public fund during the course of a financial year within (30) days of the end of the financial year, this statement must include the outline of service fees, expenses, and charges discounted from the unitholder, and specified in the fund’s terms and conditions and information memorandum, in addition to details of all the violations of investments restrictions described in these regulations, the terms and condition, or the information memorandum.

 The fund manager must, at the end of each quarter, disclose information about the public fund on its website and on the Capital’s Market website (Saudi Tadawul) or by any other means specified by the Authority.
-The information must include, at least, the followings at least:
+The information must include, at least, the followings:

 1. List of issuers which shares constitute the largest ten investments in the fund portfolio their percentages as it is in the first day of the quarter.
 2. The percentage of total fees and charges of the concerned quarter to the average of the net assets value of the fund.